hashkat/hashkat/docs/tutorial04.md

 <img src='../img/tutorial04_classic_barabasi/cumulative-degree_distribution_month_000.svg'>
 </center>

-We can see that this produces a fairly linear plot with a negative slope, which makes sense since we would expect agents with a small degree to be great in number, while agents with a very large degree to be very small in number.
-Plotting these data points with a line of best fit up to a *log(Cumulative Degree)* of 2.5, we can see that this network simulation up to a certain point models a ['Scale-free' network](https://en.wikipedia.org/wiki/Scale-free_network), since this line of best fit clearly has a slope between -2 to -3.
+We can see that this produces a fairly linear plot with a negative slope.
+This would be expected.
+Agents with few followers would be many and agents with many followers would be few.

+Plotting these data points with a line of best fit up to a **log(Cumulative Degree)** of 2.5, we can see that this simulation partially models a ['Scale-free' network](https://en.wikipedia.org/wiki/Scale-free_network), since the line of best fit  has a slope between -2 to -3.

 <center>
 <img src='../img/tutorial04_classic_barabasi/cumulative-degree_distribution_fit.svg'>
 </center>

-The commands used to graph this plot in Gnuplot were:
+The commands used to graph this plot in [Gnuplot](http://gnuplot.sourceforge.net/) were:

 `f(x) = m*x + b`